The covid pandemic clearly highlighted those companies that truly care about their customers and which provide customer service excellence.

 We are next subjected to music supposedly designed to calm our nerves, interspersed with messages suggesting alternative solutions to waiting on the line.
 Going to the website to find a solution in their available FAQs, or to complete a contact form, or to send an email.
 This I find insulting since I am sure most people only call after having tried to find a solution online – anything so they don’t have to suffer these long waits!

 And then, of course, to add insult to injury, we hear the trite message about our call being important to the company!
 Really?
 If so you’re not showing it, you’re not walking the talk.

 Some companies that have understood their customers’ frustration with long help-line queues, have found alternative solutions such as offering a callback.
 Of course, providing sufficient staff to cover the busiest times, or at least to be available when the customer is most likely to need support, would be the simplest and most acceptable solution, no?!

 Today there is no excuse for a consumer goods company in particular to not be ready to help their users when they need it the most.
 For example:

 - Early morning or late at night for personal care products

 - Breakfast, lunch and evening meal times for food manufacturers

 - Evenings and weekends for TV and technology products

-Whilst in a few cases, there may be customers who use Twitter to jump the call centre queues, in most cases, it is a customer’s final cry for help after being frustrated by long waits on their careline calls, or self-service selections that led nowhere.
-Continue Reading
+While in a few cases, a few customers may use Twitter to jump the call centre queues, in most cases, it is only used as a customer’s final cry for help, after being frustrated by long waits on call centre help-lines or self-service selections that led the customer nowhere except around in circles.